bylexus/ralber/SPECS.md

 =======

 It should be completely command-line driven, with different commands in the form:
-"ralbum <command> <params ...>"
+"ralbum <command> <params ...>".
+The following main commands are understood:

+* help: prints out all commands with a brief help
+* create: Creates an album, means, creates all json files, overwrite existing, with a warning
+* update: updates album and image infos, where necessary
+* publish: creates the web album, copy all resources / images to a target destination, and creating the needed image thumbs / versions
+* set: set album / image parameters
+* get: get album / image parameters
+* clear: clear out all files produced by ralbum

 Story 5
 =======

-The "init" command writes all json files for each image, extracting the base information and write a skeleton json.
+The "create" command writes all json files for each image, extracting the base information and write a skeleton json.
 Each json is named as the image.json, e.g. for an image "pic1.png", there should be a file "pic1.png.json".
 Also, the album itself is described as a json file, as "album.json".